 The rivalry between Gilbert and Eveleth that he’d initially grown accustomed to was disrupted back in 1993, when the two districts merged.
 And now his beloved Golden Bears may soon become a relic as well, if current talks between the Eveleth-Gilbert and Virginia Public Schools Districts over merging at the high school level come to fruition.

 Asked how he feels about this possibility, Tassoni said, “The rivalries will always be there.”
-But it’s a move he thinks should have happened 25 years ago.“They’d have a lot better team.
-They could compete,” he said of the possible merger, adding the academics would be a lot better as well.
+But it’s a move he thinks should have happened 25 years ago.

 His take on the situation runs counter to many past tales of school district mergers — whether it be a full consolidation or a partial blending of two districts.
 These stories are often fraught with hurt feelings over lost school mascots and sports colors and fears over closing school buildings that have become central to a town’s identity.